OrganisedAFID/realtime-beat-tracking/realtime-beat-tracking-master/README.md

 Used for obtaining a visual representation of the FFT of a specified sample taken real time from the computer's microphone using the RtAudio API.

 ## Notes:
-realtime-beat-tracking-master foilder is modified from https://github.com/shortstheory/realtime-beat-tracking
+realtime-beat-tracking-master folder is modified from: https://github.com/shortstheory/realtime-beat-tracking
+Modification: Print complex FFT to command lines (26/02/2021)

 ## Installation